 For those who received some dental services, the average out-of-pocket spending was $874, and 20% of people spent more than $1,000 out-of-pocket on dental care.
 That’s a lot for a limited income!

-It sounds like you’re worried about dental care and are trying to reduce your out-of-pocket costs.
+It sounds like you’re worried about dental care and are trying to reduce out-of-pocket costs.
 You have a few options:

 The only Medicare plan that offers dental coverage is the Medicare Advantage plan.
 Medicare Advantage plans are offered by private insurance companies, regulated by the Centers for Medicare and Medicaid Services (CMS), and cover a variety of dental procedures.
 Medicare Advantage plans start at a $0 monthly premium and often include dental, vision, and hearing benefits.
-While you only asked about dental, a Medicare Advantage plan could also help reduce your out-of-pocket vision and hearing costs.
+While you only asked about dental, a Medicare Advantage plan could help reduce out-of-pocket vision and hearing costs.

 Some stand-alone dental plans also have a 12-month waiting period.
 Exceptions can be made if you show proof of dental coverage for the previous 12 months.
 But, in general, you should expect a wait for services like bridges, crowns, dentures, root canals, and oral surgery, among others.